adamsilver/fdpb/03-book-a-flight.md

 Using a search box is useful when searching a large amount of dynamic data, such as searching Amazon's[^] product catalog.
 Airlines, however, fly to a finite set of destinations known in advance of the user searching.
 Letting users search unassisted like this could easily end up with a ‘no results’ page due to typos or a data mismatch.

-### Autocomplete
+### Datalist

-Users need a control that lets them filter a long list of destinations—one that combines the flexibility of a text input with the assurance of a select box.
-This type of control has many names: *type ahead*, *predictive search*, *combo box*, but we'll refer to it as *autocomplete*.
+Users need a control that lets them filter a long list of destinations.
+A control that marrys the flexibility of a text box with the assurance of a select box.
+This type of control goes by many different names including *type ahead*, *predictive search* and *combo box*, but we'll refer to it as *autocomplete*.

-Autocomplete works by suggesting options (destinations in this case) as the user types.
-As suggestions appear, users can select one quickly, automatically completing the field — hence the name.
-This saves users having to scroll (unless, of course, they want to) while being able to forgive small typos at the same time.
+Autocomplete controls work by suggesting options (destinations in this case) as the user types.
+As suggestions appear, users can select one quickly, automatically completing the field.
+This saves users having to scroll (unless, they want to) while also being able to forgive small typos.

-HTML5's `datalist` element combines with a text box to create this exact behaviour.
-Unfortunately, it's particularly buggy[^].
-If your project is locked down to a browser that doesn't contain bugs, then you could use it.
-But we want to design an inclusive experience - one that works for as many people as possible, no matter their browser or device choices.
+HTML5's `<datalist>` combines with a text box (`<input type="text">`) to create an autocomplete control natively.
+Unfortunately, it's buggy[^], but if your prohect is locked down to a few browsers that don't happen to have these bugs, then it might be a viable option for you.

 ![Datalist](./images/03/datalist.png)

+We want to design an inclusive experience—one that works for as many people as possible, no matter their choice of  browser or mobile device.
+By creating our a custom component, there's an opportunity to allow for common typos and endonyms.

-Instead, we'll build a custom autocomplete component from scratch.
-A word of warning though: we're going to break new ground; designing a robust and fully inclusive autocomplete control is challenging work.
+A word of warning though: we're going to break new ground; designing a robust and fully inclusive autocomplete control is hard work, but that's what our job is all about.

+> Do the hardwork to make it simple—GDS Design Principle 4

-### Building An Accessible Autocomplete
+### An Autocomplete Control

-Accessibility expert Steve Faulkner has what he calls a *punch list*[^] which is a list of rules anyone should follow to make sure that any custom Javascript component is designed and built to a good standard.
+Our custom autocomplete control is going to use HTML with ARIA attributes, CSS and JavaScript.
+Accessibility expert Steve Faulkner has what he calls a *punch list*[^] which is a list of rules to make sure that any custom Javascript component is designed and built to a good standard.
 The rules state that a component should:

 1. work without Javascript
 2. be focusable with the keyboard
 3. be operable with the keyboard
 4. work with assistive devices

 To satisfy the first rule we need to choose a native form control to fall back to.
-There are too many options to use radio buttons, and a search box requires a round-trip to the server and may lead to no results.
+There are too many options to use radio buttons, and a search box requires a round-trip to the server and may lead to zero results.
 That leaves us with a select box.

 ```HTML
 <div class="field">